LTLA/BiocWorkflow2015/converted/workflow.md

 This tends to give better signal by reducing the size of the "phantom" peak at the read length [@landt2012chipseq].
 However, removal of marked reads is risky as it caps the signal in high-coverage regions of the genome.
 This can result in loss of power to detect DB, or introduction of spurious DB when the same cap is applied to libraries of different sizes.
-Thus, marking will be ignored in the rest of the analysis.
+Thus, the marking status of each read will be ignored in the rest of the analysis, i.e., no duplicates will be removed in downstream steps.

 ## Counting reads into windows

-*[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* uses a sliding window strategy to examine binding across the genome.
+*[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)* uses a sliding window strategy to quantify binding intensity across the genome.
 Each read is directionally extended to the average fragment length, to represent the DNA fragment from which that read was sequenced.
 The number of extended reads overlapping a window is counted.
 The window is then moved to its next position on the genome, and counting is repeated.
 This is done for all libraries such that a count is obtained for each window in each library.
-The `windowCounts` function produces a `RangedSummarizedExperiment` object, where each row corresponds to a window and each column represents a library.
+The `windowCounts` function produces a `RangedSummarizedExperiment` object containing these counts in matrix form, where each row corresponds to a window and each column represents a library.

 ```r